-An organic material that can repeatedly change shape without breaking would have many useful applications, such as artificial muscles, pumps or as a switch.
+An organic material that can repeatedly change shape without breaking would have many useful applications, such as artificial muscles, pumps, or switches.
 Physicists at Radboud University accidentally discovered a material with that property.
-Their findings were published in the scientific journal Nature Communications today October 8, 2019.
+Their findings were published in the scientific journal Nature Communications today, October 8, 2019.

 “I tend to call it the ‘molecular pinball machine,'” says Theo Rasing, professor of Spectroscopy of Solids and Interfaces at Radboud University.
 Together with colleagues from Nijmegen and China, he demonstrates the shape-changing abilities of the material by having it fling a glass bead at high speed.
 In that process, the organic crystal material called 4-DBpFO delivers a force corresponding to ten thousand times its own weight.

 An unbreakable molecular pinball machine.
 A microscopic organic material that flings a glass bead at high speed.
 Physicist Theo Rasing tends to call it the ‘molecular pinball machine’.
 Together with colleagues from Nijmegen and China, he discovered that this crystal has the unique property of significantly changing shape at small temperature variations and doing so without breaking.
 This allows for that change to be repeated hundreds of times.
 Useful applications would be pumps, electronic switches or artificial muscles.
 They publish their discovery in Nature Communications.

 The crystals have the unique property of significantly changing shape at small temperature variations around 180 degrees Celsius and doing so without breaking, which allows for that change to be repeated hundreds of times.

 A stroke of luck